Communications That Build Partnerships

 One of my peers, for example, told me in an exploratory meeting that she wanted to begin impact reporting, but she was having a tough time landing on the right donor for the first one.
 I was able to partner with her to produce a corporate impact report by providing support for data selection and writing with the resources we had in corporate relations.
 Her office provided the design, branding, and production expertise.
 My knowledge of our corporate partners made the selection easy; our group’s experience in writing for a corporate audience and what data matters to them combined with her office’s experience in designing and producing professional reports within university style guidelines brought us the mutual benefit.
 She got her first impact report; we got an excellent product that highlighted the history and promise of a strategic partnership.

-Once you’ve had exploratory discussions with peer offices, create a clear, one-page summary of what materials you are looking to add to the corporate relations portfolio, what offices provide similar products to internal partners, how your office currently works with those offices, and where you’ve identified opportunity to work together.
+Once you’ve had exploratory discussions with peer offices, create a clear one-page summary of what materials you are looking to add to the corporate relations portfolio, what offices provide similar products to internal partners, how your office currently works with those offices, and where you’ve identified an opportunity to work together.
 This may show you that there is no opportunity to partner internally on professional communications materials—which is also useful.
 You now have the information you need for a budget discussion to source the materials externally.

 Tips for Effective Communications Materials for Corporate Partners